Robinw1899/KairosKostenBatenTool/README.md

 ## To do:
 ### To do voor webapplicatie
 * Demo jobcoach analyseren
-* Vorige- en Volgende-knop browser uitschakelen
+* Vorige- en Volgende-knop browser uitschakelen (AntiForgeryToken)
+* Mogelijkheid tot aanvinken dat analyse klaar is
+* Mails verzenden in BCC

 ## Retrospective
 ### Wat ging goed?